HariSekhon/Knowledge-Base/travel.md

 #### Thailand Food

+Thai food is great - Pad Thai, Pad Ka Prow (more commonly called Chilli Holy & Basil), Pineapple Rice are some classics to try.

-Forget juice smoothies, they are 10-20% juice, the rest is crushed ice and sugar.
+Forget "juice smoothies", they're 10-20% juice, the rest is blended ice and sugar.
 If you ask for one without sugar you'll realize it tastes of nothing because it's so diluted.
 You're just drinking overpriced sugar water with a little fruit for colour.
+If you ask for one which is actually juice, they will ask for double the price. :roll_eyes:

 #### Bangkok